atyryshkina/algorithm-performance-analysis/README.md

 * collect historical data from your galaxy database
 * manipulate the data
 * determine which parameters affect the runtime of the algorithm
-* inspect the impact of a single parameter
+* inspect the impact of a single parameter on runtime

 ### Future plans:
 * determine an appropriate run walltime for tools